Angela Aki: Reaching an English audience (2006-2007)

-Recent career (since 2009)
+2009 - 2014

 In February 2009, Aki released her third full album in Japan, Answer — the first she produced entirely by herself.

 Angela Aki was chosen to sing Bob Dylan's "Knockin' on Heaven's Door" with her original Japanese lyrics for the movie Heaven's Door, and was chosen to write and perform the theme song titled “Ai no Kisetsu” for the NHK morning drama Tsubasa broadcast from March 30, 2009.

 In September 2010, Aki released her fourth full album in Japan, Life, and then in September 2011 released her fifth full album White.

 Songbook, a cover album by Aki, was released on January 11, 2012.

 BLUE was released as Aki's 7th full Japanese studio album on July 18, 2012, along with the single from the same album, "Confession" (告白), released July 11, 2012.

 On March 5, 2014, Tapestry of Songs: The Best of Angela Aki was released in two versions, the standard version consisting of tracks of singles released since 2005 (通常盤 ESCL-4170), and a two disc version (初回生産限定盤 ESCL-30010), which added songs Aki considered her favourites on the second disc.

+Music Hiatus and Songwriting for Other Artists (2014 - 2023)

-In 2014, she announced that she would be putting her music career on hold while she went to America to study music as she prepares herself to take on the role of musical director for a Broadway project being undertaken by a friend.
+In 2014, Aki announced that she would be putting her music career on hold while she went to America to study music as she prepared herself to take on the role of musical director for a Broadway project being undertaken by a friend.
+Aki's last performance before her hiatus was the final stop for Angela Aki Concert Tour 2014 Tapestry of Songs: The Best of Angela Aki at Budokan, which was recorded and released as a concert film.

+After the end of her tour, Aki and her family moved to Los Angeles, California to attend University of Southern California for two years.
+Following the end of her program, she enrolled in courses at Berklee College of Music.
+Following the end of her time at USC, her and her family moved again to Nashville, Tennessee.

+During this time, Aki began writing music for projects and other artists.
 In 2016, she wrote three original songs for the musical Out of Shadowland at Tokyo DisneySea.
 The same year, she composed a song for Masayuki Suzuki.

 In 2017, she wrote and produced for May J.

+In 2022, she wrote, composed, and produced "Canary Song" (カナリアの歌) for J-pop singer Emiko Suzuki.